mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Apparition* -  Ghost like image of a person.
+“This is not an apparition, but my flesh and blood form."

+*Surmise* - Suppose that something is true without having evidence to confirm it.

+*Evanescent* - Unstable.
+Astrally-produced objects are structurally evanescent

+*Placate*  - to appease or pacify, especially by concessions or conciliatory gestures.
+After the fight, He now spoke placatingly.

 *Spasmodic* - Irregular bursts.
 My classroom attendance had been very spasmodic.

 *Allegory* - 'Story or poem that can be interpreted to reveal hidden meaning, typically a moral or political one' - Though this book looks like fiction, it is kind of allegory of History